Plumsail/workflow-actions-pack-docs/source/how-to/Send periodic expiration email notifications.rst

 .. image:: ../_static/img/send-periodic-email-1.png
    :alt:

-It was used the following CAML query to get all list items that expire in two days in `Get Items by query </workflow-actions-pack/docs/documents-list-items-processing/#GetItems>`_ workflow action:
+It was used the following CAML query to get all list items that expire in two days in `Get Items by CAML query <https://plumsail.com/docs/workflow-actions-pack/actions/List%20items%20processing.html#get-items-by-caml-query>`_ workflow action:

 .. code:: xml